GoogleChrome/web.dev/src/site/content/en/blog/shopping-for-speed-on-ebay/index.md

   </figcaption>
 </figure>

-...and their Chrome User Experience Report data highlights this too.
+…and their Chrome User Experience Report data highlights this too.

 <figure class="w-figure">
   <img class="w-screenshot" src="dev-content1.png" alt="Screenshots of PageSpeed Insights view of Chrome User Experience Report data highlighting fast FCP of 70% and fast FID of 88% for eBay.com">